-A PTZ camera can be rotated, controlled and zoomed - some can even follow a target, called autotracking.
+A PTZ camera can be rotated, controlled and zoomed - some can even follow a target themselves, this is called autotracking.

 A PTZ camera is one of the most effective tools in the surveillance industry.
-Most PTZ cameras have an impressive zoom, which ensures you good pictures at great distances, but things like interacting with other cameras, autotracking, image stabilization, patrols, output relays, etc. are also common today.
+Most PTZ cameras have an impressive zoom, which ensures you good images at great distances, but things like interaction with other cameras, autotracking, image stabilization, patrols, output relays, etc. are also common today.

 Read much more about the concept at the bottom of the page.